lucsavelli/SLAM-project-on-Android/README.md

 2D SLAM (Simultaneous Localisation and Mapping) on an Android device.

 ### The mapping robot
-The robot is driven by a **dsPic33 microcontroller**, and gets distance and angle environnement data from its **360° - 6hz LIDAR sensor**.
-The robot communicates with the android device through a **bluetooh transmitter**.
+The robot is driven by a dsPic33 microcontroller, and gets distance and angle environnement data from its 360° - 6hz LIDAR sensor.
+The robot communicates with the android device through a bluetooh transmitter.

 ![robot](https://cloud.githubusercontent.com/assets/21124351/19410187/d3b4f364-92e5-11e6-8962-830e403a69e2.jpg)